-Borussia Dortmund have named Swiss tactician Lucien Favre as their new coach for the 2018/19 season.
+With Borussia Dortmund embarking on their first season under Swiss tactician Lucien Favre, intrigue abounds as to how he will set his team up.
 The former Borussia Mönchengladbach boss had some happy times with Marco Reus at the Foals, but what will his appointment mean for the rest of the BVB squad?

 Favre has carried each of Hertha Berlin, Gladbach and Nice to European finishes over the last decade – teams not necessarily expected to scale such heights – and BVB will be hopeful he has some Yellow and Black magic dust to sprinkle on Die Schwarzgelben.

 How will Favre, a renowned tactical perfectionist, go about setting up his Dortmund side? bundesliga.com takes a closer look…

 An obvious place to start is with Favre’s recent Nice teams.
 Favre spent the last two seasons in France after leaving the Foals in 2016, and having led Les Aiglons to third behind Monaco and Paris-Saint-Germain in 2016/17, fell just short of taking Nice into Europe at the end of last season.